 The 36-month, full-time, BSN-DNP program operates as a track within the Doctor of Nursing Practice (DNP) program at Ohio University.
 Combining academic rigor with hands-on training facilitated by OhioHealth Grant Medical Center, the comprehensive program offers a blend of online courses, in-person classroom sessions, and simulation laboratory experiences with 2,000 hours of supervised clinical rotations at the Dublin Integrated Education Center or the simulation center at Grant Medical Center in Columbus.

-“This program also illustrates why Ohio University has the #1 nursing school in the state – we are always building and refining our programs to offer the full range of practice to future nurses and to meet healthcare demands at all levels in Ohio,” said McCarthy.
+“This program also illustrates why Ohio University has the No. 1 nursing school in the state—we are always building and refining our programs to offer the full range of practice to future nurses and to meet health care demands at all levels in Ohio,” McCarthy said.

-“OhioHealth and Ohio University have enjoyed a long and successful working relationship throughout the years,” Michael Lawson, president, OhioHealth Grant Medical Center said.
+“OhioHealth and Ohio University have enjoyed a long and successful working relationship throughout the years,” said Michael Lawson, president of OhioHealth Grant Medical Center.
 “This specific program and partnership are extremely important, opening the pipeline to a critical need for talent at Grant Medical Center in this field.”

 The program is pending initial accreditation from the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 The decision from the COA will be made at its May 22-24 meeting.